 On What Cathy Read Next last week

-Thursday – I published my review of When We Fall by Carolyn Kirby as part of the blog tour.
+Saturday – I published my review of The Borrowed Boy by Deborah Klée as part of the blog tour.

-As always, thanks to everyone who has liked, commented on or shared my blog posts on social media this week.
+As always, thanks to everyone who has liked, commented on or so generously shared my blog posts on social media this week.

 On What Cathy Read Next this week

-- Blog Tour/Book Review: Lionheart by Ben Kane
+- Blog Tour/Book Review: Fortress of Fury by Matthew Harffy

 - Waiting on Wednesday

-- Book Review: The Bell in the Lake by Lars Mytting
+- Blog Tour/Book Review: The Bird in the Bamboo Cage by Hazel Gaynor

 - Buchan of the Month: Introducing…A Prince of the Captivity by John Buchan